 Talk about a niche business!
 Cultured specializes in one thing – cultured and pickled foods.
 Numerous varieties of kombucha and sauerkraut are available for purchase, along with seasonal offerings like pickled beets, carrots, and radishes.
 Take a jar of kraut home if you’re inclined to support one of Berkeley’s unique local shops.

-Explore Cesar Chavez Park at the Berkeley Marina for Killer Views of the Bay
+Explore Cesar Chavez Park at the Berkeley Marina for Amazing Views of the Bay

 Years ago, what is now Cesar Chavez Park used to be a landfill, until someone realized it made no sense to waste such precious real estate.
 On clear days, this peninsula in Sam Francisco Bay is one of the best places for views of the Golden Gate Bridge and Alcatraz.
 The park itself has walking trails and picnic areas, while the rest of the Berkeley Marina features a hotel, restaurants, and a sailing school.